 Top Wear OS-related questions and answers

-A: On your Wear OS watch, navigate to Settings, then select System, then About, then System updates.
-Your Wear OS watch will begin downloading a new Wear OS update if one is available.
+If you own a Wear OS 3 or newer watch, navigate to Settings, then select Software update.
+Your watch will check for a software update.
+If your Wear OS device is running v2.23 or earlier, navigate to Settings, then select System, then About, then System updates.
+Your Wear OS watch will begin downloading a new update if one is available.